AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

 ### Where do snapshots live then?
 So snapshots are like bubbles that contain all of the trees and blobs **in their current state** (at the time of snapshot).
 Every snapshot points to a previous snapshot
-:heart: <-- :heart: <-- :heart:
+:heart: <---- :heart: <---- :heart:
+firsts - - - next - - - most recent